SPMD (multi-GPU distributed mode)

 export I_MPI_OFFLOAD=1

 SMPD-aware versions of estimators can be imported from the sklearnex.spmd module.
-Data should be distributed across multiple nodes as desired, and should be transfered to a dpctl or dpnp array before being passed to the estimator.
+Data should be distributed across multiple nodes as desired, and should be transferred to a dpctl or dpnp array before being passed to the estimator.

 Note that SPMD estimators allow an additional argument queue in their .fit / .predict methods, which accept dpctl.SyclQueue objects.
 For example, while the signature for sklearn.linear_model.LinearRegression.predict would be